ucsf-wynton/wynton-website-hpc/docs/hpc/howto/r.md

 We notice two things.
 First there is a warning mentioning that a "lib" folder was "not writable".
-This is because your personal library folder did not yet exists and R tried to install to location (3) but failed (because you do not have write permission there).
+This is because your personal library folder did not yet exist and R tried to install to location (3) but failed (because you do not have write permission there).
 This is where R decided to ask you whether or not you want to install to a personal library.
 Answer 'yes':